fabricecolas/sfctcv-epicard/issues/disengage-verifying-for-duplicates/index.md

-# Allow to disengage doublon detection when batch-importing
+# Allow to disengage duplicate detection when batch-importing

 ## Persona: Large centers sending data in batch